ydjopa/Search-Engine/README.md

 ########   COVID-19 SEARCH ENGINE   #########

 This is a national COVID-19 tracking tool to enable quick search on the latest COVID-19 stats in the US territory.
-This search engine provides sets of comprehensive information to evaluate each state’s data which inlcude:
+The Search Engine provides sets of comprehensive information to evaluate each state’s data which inlcude:
 - Positive: Total cumulative positive test results
 - Negative: Total cumulative negative test results
 - Pending: Tests that have been submitted to a lab but no results have been reported yet